Whiteknight/ParserObjects/docs/v4/parsers_core.md

 ### Rule Parser

 The `Rule` parser attempts to execute a list of parsers, and then return a combined result.
 If any parser in the list fails, the input is rewound and the whole parser fails.
-You can create rule parsers by using the `.Produce()` extension method on a `Tuple` or `ValueTuple` of parser objects, which may be cleaner to read and write in some situations
+You can create rule parsers by using the `.Rule()` extension method on a `Tuple` or `ValueTuple` of parser objects, which may be cleaner to read and write in some situations

 ```csharp
 var parser = Rule(